Landlord recruitment and retention

 Landlords may refuse to accept vouchers for a variety of reasons, including a lack of familiarity with the program, concerns about their obligations under the program, and beliefs that voucher holders may be challenging tenants.
 Landlord outreach can help to address these and other concerns, as well as dispel myths and misconceptions about the program and its participants.
 Some cities, towns and counties go beyond relationship-building and offer incentives to landlords to accept vouchers, including cash payments for each unit rented to a voucher holder.

-This section describes some of the considerations for jurisdictions interested in developing a landlord recruitment and retention program.
+This section describes some of the considerations for localities interested in developing a landlord recruitment and retention program.

-To increase residential opportunities for housing choice voucher holders, localities can reach out to landlords to encourage them to rent to voucher holders, particularly in higher-cost and resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food. areas where landlords may be less familiar with the program.
+To increase residential opportunities for housing choice voucher holders, localities can reach out to landlords to encourage them to rent to voucher holders, particularly in higher-cost and resource-richA term to define neighborhoods that offer abundant amenities, such as access to quality schools and public libraries, streets and parks that are free from violence and provide a safe place to play, and fresh and healthy food.
+While we refer to these areas as “resource-rich,” some cities, towns, and counties use the term “opportunity areas” instead.
+We have chosen to use the term “resource-rich areas” to avoid a suggestion that residents of low-income neighborhoods can access opportunity only by moving to higher-income areas. areas where landlords may be less familiar with the program.
 This outreach can be conducted by a public housingA federal program dedicated to providing decent and safe rental housing for low-income families, older adults, and persons with disabilities.
 There are around 1.2 million houesholds residing in public housing units, managed by over 3,000 housing authorities.
 Programs differ in types and sizes. agency (PHA), a local housing department, or a nonprofit partnering with one of these agencies and can involve education about the program, promotion of the benefits to landlords, and the offer of financial incentives or a guarantee to cover the cost of potential damages or vacancies.
-Outreach can be conducted on a one-on-one basis, or through partnerships with local apartment associations.
+Outreach can be conducted on a one-on-one basis, or through partnerships with local real estate associations.
 In addition to clarifying expectations and program requirements, outreach can provide assurance that the PHA, or the nonprofit assisting the agency, will be a good and responsive partner should any issues with the tenant arise and help allay any other concerns landlords might have about the program.

 The outreach can also underscore the benefits of renting to voucher holders, including that a guaranteed portion of the rent is paid by the PHA each month and that the PHA can be a helpful intermediary in the event the landlord has a problem with the a resident.
 Those conducting outreach can also emphasize that housing authorities will help landlords find new tenants by providing information on available units to new voucher holders as well as existing voucher holders interested in moving to a new residence.
 This tenant outreach may be less meaningful, however, in areas that have low vacancy rates or a high demand for housing.